 “If I build a house, do I need a blueprint or should I just wing it? “

-This question may seem a bit odd as building a house is a complex project that requires advance preparation and planning.
+This question may seem a bit odd as building a house is a complex project that requires advanced preparation and planning.
 Having a house built can be an overwhelming experience.
 However, if you have a blueprint and hire the right professionals to execute the job, the project should run smoothly.
 The same can be said for hiring a graphic designer when you need to have a brand, document or social media graphics created.
 However, instead of a blueprint, you will need a creative brief.

 What is a creative brief?
-The creative brief a document needed at the beginning of a project which outlines the information required in order for the graphic designer to execute the project.
+The creative brief is a document needed at the beginning of a project which outlines the information required in order for the graphic designer to execute the project.
 The name is a bit misleading as the creative brief is anything but brief.
 As a graphic designer, having a comprehensive brief is essential in order to better understand the project.
 The brief serves as the foundation for the project, much like the foundation of a house.

 What is the end goal of the creative brief

 Start with why.
 What are the client’s problems are you trying to solve?
 What transformative experience are you hoping to provide your client?
 The creative brief defines the objective of the project and clarifies what deliverables are expected.
-With a holistic approach and knowing what is the end goal of the project can help solve the client’s problem.
-In turn, this will ensure a successful project and positive experience.
+A holistic approach and knowing what is the end goal of the project can help solve the client’s problem.
+In turn, this will ensure a successful project and a positive experience.